 I think it would be a very good idea.”

 May we deeply reflect on Gandhi’s enduring philosophy and exemplary life.
-Thereby, like Gandhi, may we be inspired “from the deepest recesses of the heart” to live in “in a gentle way” that will bless all life on our precious planet.
+Thereby, like Gandhi, may we be inspired “from the deepest recesses of the heart” to live in “in a gentle way” that nonviolently blesses all life everywhere as Truth and LOVE.

 And so shall it be!